TUITION FEES FOR DEPENDANTS OF 457 VISA HOLDERS

 The combined gross family income is the total taxable income received by the employed parents before tax and other deductions are made.
 Income from overtime or bonus payments is included.

-You will need to apply each year to have the tuition fee waived based on your income.
+You will need to apply each year to have the tuition fee waived based on your combined gross family income.

 An application based on unforeseen changes to financial circumstance must be made within six months of the unforeseen event.
 You must provide evidence of the event and how it has affected your ability to pay the fee.
-This should include letters of termination or redundancy, final payslips for a job or information about how long you have been unemployed.
+If you are unemplyed, this should include letters of termination or redundancy, final payslips for a job or information about how long you have been unemployed.
 Applications will be considered on a case by case basis and any full or partial waiver applies only for the period where you do not have the capacity to pay the tuition fee.
 It is not ongoing.

 When can I apply under the financial hardship provisions?